Akkadu/Akkadu_Streaming_Integration/README.md

-#### Authentication
+## Authentication

-As previously mentioned the necessary @akkadu/akkadu-rtc is served behind the token found in .npmrc.
+- As previously mentioned the necessary @akkadu/akkadu-rtc is served behind the token found in .npmrc.
+- Connecting to the streaming service is done for now through username && password + a roomName in the future this will be replaced with a token based authentication

+## Event management with Akkadu

+ For now you are given a username, password and roomName combinations per event.
+In the future this will be replaced with a system where you can either:
+  - Create events on Akkadu manually and get roomName + token to use in your event
+  - Create events and receive tokens through an API
+  - Something else...

 #### Future features